coppergold2/BBattleShip/README.md

 2. 'node server.js' to run the backend server
 3. 'npm start' to run the frontend game

-Aimed to store and manage all the game state in the server side and the AI should be AGI on this game
+Aimed to store and manage all the game state in the server side and the AI should be good, if not AGI